Vijayesh314/Task-Manager/README.md

 # Taskality

-Transform your mundane everyday tasks and habits into engaging mini-games!
+Transform your mundane everyday tasks and habits into a fun and interactive experience!
 This app motivates users to complete daily routines by gamifying task completion with points, levels, achievements, and rewards.

 ## Features